pinacai/PINAC_Workspace/backend/prompts/Email/Confirmation Email.md

 6. **Sign-off:**
    - Use a professional closing (e.g., "Best regards," "Sincerely,").
    - Include the sender's full name, title, organization name, and contact information as appropriate based on the details provided in the user's prompt.

-### Additional Guidelines:
-- Maintain a friendly yet professional tone throughout the email.
-- Keep the email clear and concise (aim for 150-250 words, unless the user's prompt indicates a different length).
-- Ensure proper grammar, spelling, and punctuation.
-- Use bullet points or lists for clarity if many details are provided.
-- Tailor the level of formality based on the context provided in the user's prompt (e.g., more formal for legal or professional settings, more casual for community events).

-After composing the email, briefly explain your choices in structure and language, how they address the user's specific prompt, and how they contribute to effectively conveying the confirmation in a professional manner.